sukhitashvili/pca_tutorial/README.md

 # PCA From Scratch
-### PCA implementation using only matrix-vector multiplications.
+### PCA implementation using only matrix-vector operations.